 Reflection time for last 15 minutes of day: What Worked Well (WWW), Even Better If (EBI).
 1-10 scale of how he is feeling.
 Anxiety / DIFFICULT behaviours Strategies to respond J refuses to follow instructions or make a choice.
-"I know that you want to" "First, [repeat instruction or choice that was already given], then you can do [activity that J is wanting to do] Do not offer alternatives in an attempt to get J to agree.
+"I know that you want to" Torrado to renew metractions of make a choice.
+"First, [repeat instruction or choice that was already given], then you can do [activity that J is wanting to do] Do not offer alternatives in an attempt to get J to agree.
 Reiterate choices already given.
 Do not start something new.
 Keep reiterating the original choice.
-J is refusing to do what the adult is asking Use indirect language e.g. Use indirect language such as "I wonder if we can" "Let's see if we can make something" then give limited choice e.g. "at the table or in the book corner, table or book corner, which one?"
-J is refusing to attempt his work Use indirect language and give limited choice " J, maybe we could beat the clock today with our Maths.
+J is refusing to do what the adult is asking Use indirect language e.g. Use indirect language such as "I wonder if we can" o to relating to do what the addit to doking "Let's see if we can make something" then give limited choice e.g. "at the table or in the book corner, table or book corner, which one?"
+J is refusing to attempt his work Use indirect language and give limited choice "J, maybe we could beat the clock today with our Maths.
 I wonder if we'll be faster sitting at the table or in the book corner?
-Table or book corner? " "J I can see you are not able to join me at the moment.
+Table or book corner?"
+"J I can see you are not able to join me at the moment.
 When you are ready come and we will see if we can do together" and adult starts to do the work themselves.
 "J, I can see you are not ready to do Maths right now.
 We can do or this now and then we will come back to Maths when you are ready."
 Allow take up time Keep repeating same limited choice.
 If he does something else say, "You have chosen to do this now you can do that for now while Ithen we will do [repeat original choice] together."
 J is distracting the other children in his group Identify another child who is sitting well, tell them, "Thank you for sitting well.
-Who else can I see sitting well?"
-If J then refocuses, "I can see J is sitting well, thank you."
+Who else can I see sitting well?" o is distracting the other children in his group If J then refocuses, "I can see J is sitting well, thank you."
 Direct J back to the task - "J, can you tell/show me?"
 J is wandering around the classroom Narrate what he is doing, use indirect language to give a positive phrased instruction, give a limited choice which includes a distraction or job.
 For example: "J, you are in the art area.
 We are working on this problem here and need your help.
 Bring a piece of blue or green paper to the table for us to work with, thank you."
 "You can sit next to me or [X], me or [X] so that you can help us."
 If he does not respond say, "I can see you are not ready yet, so you can have some thinking time over there.
 Come and join us when you are ready.
 Then you can sit next to me, or [X] me or [X].
 J makes an attempt to leave the classroom "J, I can see something is wrong.
 Do you want to go to your safe space inside the classroom or to an adult on your Network Hand?"